Rough Night

-Rough Night (released in some countries as Girls' Night Out) is a 2017 American black comedy film directed by Lucia Aniello (in her feature debut) and written by Aniello and Paul W. Downs.
+Rough Night is a 2017 American black comedy film directed by Lucia Aniello (in her feature debut) and written by Aniello and Paul W. Downs.
 It stars Scarlett Johansson, Kate McKinnon, Jillian Bell, Ilana Glazer and Zoë Kravitz in lead roles, as well as Paul Downs, Ty Burrell and Demi Moore in supporting roles.
 The story follows a bachelorette party that goes wrong after a male stripper dies.

-The film was released in the United States on June 16, 2017, by Sony Pictures Releasing through Columbia Pictures, received mixed reviews and grossed $47 million worldwide against a production budget of about $26 million hence becoming a box office bomb.
+The film was released in the United States on June 16, 2017, by Sony Pictures Releasing through Columbia Pictures, received mixed reviews and grossed $47 million worldwide against a production budget of about $26 million.

 Plot

-In 2006, four friends, Jess, Alice, Frankie and Blair, bond during their first year of college.
-A decade later they reunite as Jess is about to marry Peter.
+In 2006, Jess, Alice, Frankie and Blair bond during their first year of college.
+A decade later they reunite as Jess, now an aspiring politician, is about to marry her boyfriend Peter.
 Alice decides that the four should spend the weekend in Miami partying.
-They are also joined by Pippa, Jess's friend from her semester in Australia.
+They are also joined by Pippa, Jess's friend from her semester abroad in Australia.
 Alice, who considers herself to be Jess's best friend, is immediately jealous of Pippa.